kognifai/PoseidonNext-Framework/SDK-documentation/Configuration-Service.md

 # Description

 Configuration service is used to fetch some basic configurational information for the PoseidonNext.
 It is registered as one of the providers in **app.module.ts** in **PoseidonNext Core**.
-Some of the information that can fetched through this service are **authenticationEndpoint**, **logging**, **date and time formatting**, etc.,  We can even customize and add new properties, which we would like to have as configurable.
+Some of the information that can be fetched through this service are **authenticationEndpoint**, **logging**, **date and time formatting**, etc.  We can even customize and add new properties which we wish to have as configurable.

 ## Injection

-To use the configuration service it has to be imported as follows
+To use the configuration service, you must import it as follows:

 ```typescript
 import { ConfigurationService } from '@kognifai/poseidon-configuration';